calimero-network/mero-mcp/PLAN.md

 ## Current Status

 We have successfully completed Phase 1 of our plan.
-The codebase has been reorganized with proper modularity and separation of concerns.
-We've implemented unit tests for all modules and set up a robust testing strategy.
+The codebase has been reorganized with proper modularity and separation of concerns, and we've implemented unit tests for all modules.
+The build configuration has been verified to work correctly with the new structure.

 ### Next Steps

-1. Update the build configuration in Phase 1, item 4
-2. Proceed to Phase 2: MCP Tooling Implementation with enhanced features
+1. Begin Phase 2: MCP Tooling Implementation with enhanced features
-3. Address integration testing with ESM modules
+2. Address integration testing with ESM modules as part of Phase 2